2021 Summer Symposium

-SEA Fellows are supported by UMaine’s Darling Marine Center and the Downeast Institute, University of Maine at Machias’ marine field station.
-Additional support of the program in the last three years have come from a US National Science Foundation award to Maine EPSCoR at UMaine, the UMS Research Reinvestment Fund, and grants led by individual collaborating faculty and external mentors.
+The SEA Fellows Program is supported by UMaine’s Darling Marine Center and the Downeast Institute, University of Maine at Machias’ marine field station.
+Additional support of the program in the last five years has come from US National Science Foundation awards to Maine EPSCoR at UMaine, the UMS Research Reinvestment Fund, Henry David Thoreau Foundation, and grants led by individual collaborating faculty and external mentors.